manuel-rhdt/master-thesis/docs/04-thermodynamic-inspiration.md

 So far, the computation of the mutual information is limited to the case where the signal directly interacts with the response...

-## Conclusion
+## Discussion

 We have shown that methods originally developed for computing ensemble averages in statistical physics can be very successfully applied to the computation of marginal densities from a known joint density.
 Computing the marginal densities forms the basis for many Bayesian computations (including the computation of information theoretic quantities like the mutual information) and is therefore also relevant to a wide variety of researchers in fields outside of statistical physics.
 Before we can make use the algorithms from statistical physics we have to map quantities like _energy_ and the _partition function_ to the corresponding probability densities.
 Once these terms are properly defined we suddenly have access to a wide variety of literature on statistical physics to aid us with efficient computation of the marginal entropy.
 Specifically we evaluated the usefulness of thermodynamic integration and the Wang-Landau algorithm for multivariate normal distributions.

 Using Markov Chain Monte Carlo sampling together with thermodynamic integration we were able to achieve very good accuracy in estimates of $\mathrm P(\mathbf x)$ with a reasonable amount of computation time.
 We do not find any inherent bias in the estimates as we did for the brute-force Monte-Carlo estimate.
 The drawback of TI is that we need to produce samples using MCMC sampling.
 In practice to efficiently generate samples we need to find a good proposal distribution $\mathrm T(\mathbf s \rightarrow \mathbf s^\prime)$ that yields proposals $\mathbf s^\prime$ that are _nearby_ the previous signal $\mathbf s$ such that there is on average a good chance that the proposal will be accepted according to @eq:metropolis_acceptance.
 On the other hand it is necessary for fast convergence that $\mathbf s^\prime$ is not _too close_ to $\mathbf s$ such that the sample chain explores a sufficiently large portion of the state space.
-While for our toy model it is relatively easy to come up with reasonable proposals, for stochastic trajectories this is less clear and will be described in a later chapter.
+While for our toy model it is relatively easy to come up with reasonable proposals, for stochastic trajectories this is less clear.
+Therefore we have proposed some ideas for possible trial moves in the space of trajectories.
 Even though TI seems to be a promising method for the computation of marginal densities, we also tested another technique that was originally developed in physics of condensed matter, the _Wang-Landau algorithm_.

 While we can achieve a very precise estimate for the marginal density $\mathrm P(\mathbf x)$ using the estimated DOS from the Wang-Landau algorithm there remain some practical difficulties.
 For maximum efficiency and accuracy the different parameters affecting the procedure such as the required histogram flatness, the updating scheme of the $f$ parameter, and the choice of potential bins have to be tuned for a given problem.
 After some tuning of these parameters for the Gaussian system for a fixed set of covariance matrices we still find the estimation to be at least one order of magnitude slower in CPU time compared to thermodynamic integration.
 Therefore, at least for the Gaussian system thermodynamic integration seems to be better suited to compute the marginal density.